kedify/otel-add-on/examples/metric-pull/README.md

                   target_label: pod_name
 ...
 ```
-We are adding one static target - the metrics from the OTEL collector itself, just for demo purposes, these
+We are adding one static target - the metrics from the OTel collector itself, just for demo purposes, these
 won't be used for scaling decision.
 And also any pod annotated with `prometheus.io/scrape=true`.
 One can
 also modify the path where the metrics are exported using `prometheus.io/path=/metrics`.